go-aah/docs/server-extension.md

 ---
 # aah Server Extension Point

-aah server exposes the App and Request life cycle stages as server events.
+aah server exposes the Application and Request life cycle stages as an events.
 It is called as Server Extension Point.
 Function signature is the same as events (`aah.EventCallbackFunc`).

 aah server events are executed synchronously.
-Reference to [Event Emitter/Publisher](event-publisher.html).
+Reference to [Event Publisher](event-publisher.html).

 ### Table of Contents